Big news for Japan lovers and travellers:

 However, for tourists who want to climb Mt.
 Fuji, it means that they’ll have to calculate more money when planning their trip.
 Please keep that in mind!

-Official climbing season starts in a few days, on July 1st.
+Official climbing season usually starts on July 1st.

 Google celebrates Mt.
 Fuji’s new status